Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

             st.session_state["lastjob"] = date
 ```

-This way we can get a nice metric :
+This way we can get a nice metric to display the last time the ETL has ran :

 ![metric_date](metric_date.png#center)